ewuharun/ewuharun/README.md

 ### 🌱About Me

 I am currently working as an Android Developer in a Company.
 While I was studying at my university i felt that coding is nothing but a play with brains.
 I love to play with logic.
-I try hard to solve a complex problem without searching the solutions in google.
-If i failed to solve that problem then i just take rest for a while beacause sometimes the logic behind the code comes after taking rest.
+I try hard to solve a complex problem.